apache/accumulo-website/_docs-2/administration/in-depth-install.md

 increase them, within the bounds of the physical RAM, if a process fails because of insufficient memory.

-Note that you will be specifying the Java heap space in accumulo-env.sh.
+Note that you will be specifying the Java heap space in [accumulo-env.sh].
 You should make sure that the total heap space used for the Accumulo tserver and the Hadoop DataNode and TaskTracker is less than the available memory on each worker node in the cluster.
 On large clusters, it is recommended that the Accumulo master, Hadoop